MurMikeS/Cell_Mito_Analysis/README.md

 ## Note
 * This si a small application of cell image analysis
+* Each staining sample image should be saved separately in its respective staining channel.
+  * Channel 1 (saved as `file_name + '_c1_ORG'`) is used for cell segmentation,  and channel 3 (saved as `file_name + '_c3_ORG'`) is used for Mito segmentation.
+  * If you have channel images with corresponding staining colors (e.g. DAPI is blue), please save them as `file_name + '_cX'`, where `X` represents the channel number.
-* Set the file path in the Main.py and then directly run it.
+* Set the file path in the Main.py and then directly run it.Please review the parameter settings first.
 * All the figure results will be saved in the Results Folder.
-* Will develop a simple interface or make it as exe file soon.

 ## License